abego/yaml-sourcemap/README.md

 ### Data (JSON pointer) -> YAML document text

-If you have a JSON pointer for some data created from the YAML document the source tells you the locations in the YAML document that created the data.
+If you have a JSON pointer for some data created from the YAML document the source map tells you the locations in the YAML document that created the data.

 ## JSON and YAML